Colophon · The instrument of record

 About PT-141 and This Editorial Digest

-An independent reading of the published bremelanotide literature — what the trials measured, what reviewers dispute, and the tolerability picture, calibrated to source.
+A calibrated reading of the published bremelanotide literature — what the trials measured, what reviewers dispute, and the tolerability picture, each value logged to its source.

 What Medicine PT-141 Is